Introduction

 Sleep = Muscle Repair Time

-Muscle recovery occurs after, particularly during sleep, and does not occur in the gym.
-During this rest, your body rebuilds tissue, repairs muscle fibres, and refuels energy reserves.
+Muscle recovery mainly happens after workouts, especially during sleep, not in the gym itself.
+During deep rest, your body repairs muscle fibers, rebuilds damaged tissue, and restores energy levels.

 Reduced Inflammation